 Increasing new climate and sustainability-related jurisprudence, laws and regulations in the UK and other jurisdictions, regulatory scrutiny, expose financial institutions, including NWM Group, to face increasing litigation, conduct, enforcement and contract liability risks related to climate change, nature-related degradation, human rights violations and other social, governance and sustainability-related issues.
-Furthermore, regulatory and enforcement activity around climate and sustainability initiatives that promote more extensive sustainability-related requirements and those that impose divestment and other sanctions against financial institutions, in particular in the United States.
+Furthermore, regulatory and enforcement activity around climate and sustainability initiatives that promote more extensive sustainability-related requirements and those that impose divestment and other sanctions against financial institutions that implement climate and sustainability-related initiatives is becoming increasingly divergent and conflicting between jurisdictions, in particular in the United States.
 Any failure of NWM Group to develop and implement robust and effective governance, controls and procedures over climate and sustainability-related impact assessment, disclosure, reporting and other communications and sustainability-related claims (including in relation to NWM Group's products, services and strategy) and comply with them in line with applicable legal and regulatory requirements and expectations, may give rise to increased complaints, regulatory enforcement (including sanctions), investigation and litigation and may adversely affect NWM Group's regulatory compliance, investor base and reputation.